chapmanbe/pyConTextNLP/README.rst

 pyConTextNLP
 ============

+This code has been validated using hte included notebooks on Python v 3.7.2

 pyConTextNLP is a Python implementation/extension/modification of the ConText algorithm described in `CITE <>`__ which is itself a generalization of the NegEx algorithm described in `CITE <>`__.